Safe-DS/DSL/docs/api/safeds/ml/classical/classification/SupportVectorClassifier.md

         }

         /**
-         * Get the regularization strength.
+         * The regularization strength.
          */
         attr c: Float
         /**
-         * Get the type of kernel used.
+         * The type of kernel used.
          */
         attr kernel: SupportVectorClassifier.Kernel